krypto5863/COM3D2_DLC_Checker/README.md

 # COM3D2 DLC Checker

+This fork is intended to maintain the list and to continue maintaining it if the original developer eventually stops maintaining the application.
+All credits goes to him, we simply maintain our own copy of the list and our forked version of the program fetches from our fork too.

 ![](Demo.jpg)
 Apps that checking which one DLC have been installed and not.
 Always up-to-date if you have an internet connection and I'm still managing the repo.